iMac (27-inch, Late 2012 and later): Installing or replacing memory

-iMac (27-inch, Late 2012) computers have four SO-DIMM DDR3 SDRAM (Synchronous Dynamic Random-Access Memory) slots located in a compartment on the rear of the computer just above the AC power cord receptacle.
+iMac (27-inch, Late 2012) and iMac (27-inch, Late 2013) computers have four SO-DIMM DDR3 SDRAM (Synchronous Dynamic Random-Access Memory) slots located in a compartment on the rear of the computer just above the AC power cord receptacle.
 You can use 4 GB or 8 GB SDRAM SO-DIMMs of 1600 MHz DDR3 memory in each slot.
 The maximum amount of memory you can install in the computer is 32 GB (an 8 GB SO-DIMM in each slot).

 Note: Only use SO-DIMMs that meet certain criteria.